coderabbitai/coderabbit-docs/docs/guides/prompt-customization.md

 ### Reusing rule as utility

-ast-grep chooses to use YAML for rule representation.
+`ast-grep` chooses to use YAML for rule representation.
 While this decision makes writing rules easier, it does impose some limitations on the rule authoring.
 One of the limitations is that rule objects cannot be reused.

 #### Local utility rule

-Local utility rules are defined in the utils field of the config file. utils is a string-keyed dictionary.
+Local utility rules are defined in the utils field of the config file.
+Utils is a string-keyed dictionary.

 For example, the following config file defines a local utility rule